 Note: Be very careful with JFET's.
 Use heat-sink pliers on the leads when soldering,

 shows resistance between drain and source, and vice versa.
 Between gate and either

 drain or source, it shows diode action (high resistance in one direction, low in

 the other).
-When zapped, the JFET loses its diode action from gate to channel, and shows similar resistance
+When zapped, the JFET loses its diode action from gate to channel, and

-wave coming out of the drain.
+sine wave coming out of the drain.
 (Use a fairly decent amplifier and speaker to

 Rear-mounted components for mike preamp.

 This perfboard arrangement lets you measure voltages and waveforms

 easily.
 Since component values vary, parts such as source-resistor R3 can be tack-soldered

 Fig. 2 - Circuit for a JFET mike (microphone) preamp, which